 - Comprehensive technical excellence (machine connectivity, security, data) across the extended organization (including suppliers) exists

-- Leadership commitment and alignment across corporate, plant, and IT for transformation is in place
+- Leadership commitment and align across corporate, plant, and IT for transformation is in place

 - On-site and corporate change management functions, including communications, business process, training, and analysts are in place and aligned

 What I’ve seen is that by simply knowing in which zone a plant sits provides manufacturers with insights into what projects are likely to see quick returns.
 So which projects are ideally suited for your readiness zone?

 Connection Ready: The first order of business is to get the data flowing – connecting key sensors to the network and capturing all the data produced.
 At this level, plant personnel need to increase their understanding of what the data means, mapping out what each sensor describes about machine and product conditions at every step in the manufacturing process.

 Visibility Ready: Quick wins at this level include a gathering machine data into a global view of real-time production operations and enabling statistical process controls for the prevention of scrap creation or monitoring of performance.

 Efficiency Ready: At this level of readiness, factories move beyond visibility into using analytics to improve efficiency and quality.
 The projects increase profitability by solving stubborn scrap/quality problems or increasing productivity by optimizing processes.
 Potential use cases include parts traceability across the value chain, high-level defect analysis, and tracking machine performance using the Overall Equipment Effectiveness (OEE) metric.

 Advanced Analytics Ready: Quick wins here include enabling the use of predictive analysis to provide advanced notification of impending downtime or defects, and using advanced statistical techniques to identify root causes (e.g., multivariate regression, factor analysis, decision trees, and clustering).
 Potential benefits include increased production, reduced cycle times, and decreased scrap rates.